 An example of why case reports from insightful doctors can be so important.

 Learn the history of the first approved HIV drug…

 In 1987, AZT was approved in the US, with the first study (called ACTG 019) stopped early because so many more people died in the placebo group.
 ACTG 019 had many problems including being very short term, and perhaps that symptoms were managed differently in each arm.

 This was also at a terrible time when more than 50,000 people in the US had been diagnosed and about 10,000 people had died.
 This was a time when there were no treatments.
 This led to AZT being recommended in the US for everyone with a CD4 count under 500.

-But four years later, Concorde showed no clinical benefit from using a single drug in everyone except for the people who very already very ill.
+But four years later, Concorde showed no clinical benefit from using a single drug in everyone except for the people who were already very ill.

 Although the Concorde study began in 1988, ‘preliminary results’ were only reported in a letter to the Lancet in April 1993.